Prosecutors to announce whether charges will be filed in death of Prince

-MINNEAPOLIS, Minnesota --Prosecutors in the Minnesota county where Prince died will announce a decision Thursday on criminal charges following a two-year investigation into the musician's death from an accidental fentanyl overdose.
+MINNEAPOLIS, Minnesota --Prosecutors in the Minnesota county where Prince died will announce a decision on criminal charges following a two-year investigation into the music superstar's death from an accidental fentanyl overdose.

-Carver County Attorney Mark Metz was scheduled to announce at 11:30 a.m.
-Thursday whether anyone would be charged.
+Carver County Attorney Mark Metz scheduled an 11:30 a.m. news conference Thursday to announce whether anyone would be charged.

 Prince was 57 when he was found alone and unresponsive in an elevator at his Paisley Park estate in suburban Chanhassen on April 21, 2016.
 An autopsy found he died of an accidental overdose of fentanyl, a synthetic opioid 50 times more powerful than heroin.